mlprt/feedbax/docs/api/muscle.md

 # Muscle models

 !!!
-Note
+Info  ""
     Currently, only variants of the Virtual Muscle Model (Brown et al., 1999) are implemented.

-## Constructors for specific parametrizations of the Virtual Muscle Model
+## Constructors for specific variants of the Virtual Muscle Model

 ::: feedbax.mechanics.muscle.brown_1999_virtualmuscle